(Last Updated On: November 24, 2021)

-Why Visit the US Capitol Building?
+Why visit the US Capitol Building?

-This is where EVERYTHING happens.
-Lawmakers from all over the USA meet here to debate and decide the future of this country; a superpower of the world.
 From Australia, we watch Congress on TV and visiting the US Capitol Building is your chance to be in the room where it happens.
 If politics isn’t your thing, then at the very least visit to see the incredible architecture and history captured in this building that is over 200 years old.

-Getting to the US Capitol Building
+How to get to the US Capitol Building

 The Capitol Building is located atop Capitol Hill at the eastern end of the National Mall, the opposite end to the Lincoln Memorial and reflecting pool.
 Since most people are likely to stay around Downtown (i.e. near the White House) or even further away, like me, up in Dupont Circle, getting to the US Capitol can be a bit of a pain.